HSF/hsf.github.io/cwp.md

 The HEP community faces a number of challenges for software and computing over the next 10 years.
-As a step towards addressing these challenges we are now beginning a process to produce a Community White Paper (CWP) which will describe the community strategy as well as a roadmap for software and computing in HEP in the 2020s.
+As a step towards addressing these challenges we are now beginning a community planning process.
+The aim is to produce a Community White Paper
+(CWP) which will describe the community strategy as well as a roadmap for software and computing in HEP in the 2020s.
 This activity is organised under the umbrella of the HSF.
 The LHC experiments and HSF have been